20tab/UnrealEnginePython/docs/Android.md

 The first step is configuring the packaging system to include the /Content/Scripts directory (where you have your python files, currently the one you created before for your Character):

 ![android_packaging](https://github.com/20tab/UnrealEnginePython/raw/master/docs/android_packaging.png)

+just add the Scripts directory as a new item in the "Additional Non Assets Directories to Copy".

+Finally get https://github.com/20tab/UnrealEnginePython/blob/master/android/python35/stdlib.zip and copy into the Scripts directory.
+This is the python standard library required by libpython to correctly bootstrap itself.
+(DO NOT FORGET THIS STEP, WITHOUT IT YOUR ANDROID APP WILL RUN BUT WILL SUDDENLY CRASH).
+The stdlib.zip filename is hardcoded, so do not rename it (unless you want to modify UnrealEnginePython sources).

+Now you can Launch your project over the Android device.

+Before launching the UnrealEnginePython plugin will be built for the arm architecture, then an apk will be uploaded as well as your Content directory.
+If alla goes wall you should see your Character auto-jumping in the Android device.

+## Packaging